wjkristiansen/InCommand/readme.md

 # Introduction

-This is a work-in-progress and is not yet functional.
+This is a work-in-progress.
+Most of the primary features are functional, but quite a bit of polish is still needed.

 InCommand is a command line parsing utility.
 Command lines are expected to have the following syntax: